-- Conservation measures implemented. - Conservation plans approved pursuant to Section 6 of the ESA and implemented. - Approved water right transfers address limiting factors for ESA-listed fish. - Water right permits address limiting factors for ESA-listed fish. - Flow-limited reach GIS maps completed and in use.
+- Conservation measures implemented. - Conservation plans approved pursuant to Section 6 of the ESA and implemented. - Approved water right applications and water right transfers address limiting factors for ESA listed fish.conservation plans. - Water right permits address limiting factors for ESA listed fish. - Flow limited reach GIS maps completed and in use.

-6B - INSTREAM FLOW PROGRAM IN THE SALMON/CLEARWATER RIVER BASINS
+6B - INSTREAM FLOW PROGRAM IN THE SALMON/CLEARWATER RIVER BASINSMINIMUM STREAM FLOW WATER RIGHTS AND OTHER INNOVATIVE MEASURES TO ADDRESS AQUATIC SPECIES CONCERNS IN THE SALMON AND CLEARWATER RIVER BASINS

-The Idaho Water Resource Board will promote, provide, and where possible, expand opportunities for voluntary, market-based transactions to improve instream flow for the benefit of ESA-listed aquatic species.
+The Idaho Water Resource Board will promote, provide, and where possible, expand opportunities for voluntary, market-based transactions to address improve instream flow for the benefit of ESA-listed aquatic species concerns.

-The Idaho Water Resource Board administers and participates in a variety of programs to improve instream flows throughout the Salmon and Clearwater River basins.
-This programmatic approach to addressing the needs of ESA-listed and other sensitive species includes a suite of water supply acquisition tools including short and long-term leases, permanent purchases, partial season leases, diversion reduction agreements, and water use efficiency measures, all of which are market-based and voluntary.
+The Idaho Water Resource Board administers and participates in a variety of programs to address aquatic species concerns improve instream flows throughout the Salmon and Clearwater River basins.
+This programmatic approach to addressing the needs of ESAlisted and other sensitive species aquatic species includes a suite of water supply acquisition tools including short and long term leases, permanent purchases, partial season leases, diversion reduction agreements, and water use efficiency measures, all of which are market-based and voluntary.
 The Board works collaboratively with organizations committed to voluntary, market-based conservation strategies, such as conservation easements, to maximize instream flow programs.
-These partnerships benefit targeted fish species and support local economies.
+These partnerships benefit targeted fishaquatic species and support local economies.

-• Columbia Basin Water Transaction Program
+Columbia Basin Water Transaction Program

 The Columbia Basin Water Transactions Program was initiated in 2002 to support innovative, voluntary, grassroots strategies to improve flows in the Columbia River Basin's streams and rivers.
 The majority of funding is provided by the Bonneville Power Administration in cooperation with the Northwest Power and Conservation Council.
-Continued implementation of the Columbia Basin Water Transactions Program in the Salmon and Clearwater basins will keep agriculture productive and improve instream flows for ESA-listed and other sensitive fish species.
+Continued implementation of the Columbia Basin Water Transactions Program in the Salmon and Clearwater basins will keep agriculture productive and improve instream flows for ESA listed and other sensitive fish species.